 A democratically elected government was finally installed in 1958, but corruption, coup attempts and economic instability continued to plague the country.
 The former rebel leader, Hugo Chavez, was elected president in 1998 and reconfirmed in 2000, based on promises of addressing the needs of the poor and eliminating corruption.
 By 2002, the economy experienced a decline, in spite of record-high oil prices, and the weakening economy spurred growing rejection of Chavez.
 Opposition forces began staging massive protest marches and called a nationwide strike in December 2002, all in the hopes of ousting the left-leaning president.
 However, the embattled president won a landslide victory in a recall election in August 2004.
 Chavez continued to hold the presidency until his death in 2013.
 Nicolas Maduro, who had served as interim president after Chavez's death, was officially elected to the presidency in April 2013.

-Safety continues to be a serious concern, with an alarming increase in homicides, abductions of the wealthy and holdups in the past decade.
+Safety continues to be a serious concern, with an alarming increase in homicides, abductions of the wealthy and holdups.
 Inflation and high government spending continue to be problematic.

 There's plenty to see in Caracas, so decide if you're more interested in history or art, and then concentrate your energies accordingly.
 Many of the city's old buildings were razed during the oil boom as developers rushed to put up massive skyscrapers, but enough escaped the wrecking ball to make a day immersed in the past worth your time.
 Art lovers will find that the city's museums contain excellent collections of modern and traditional art.